zengchen1024/community-robot-lib/README.md

   It includes two useful scripts.

-  The '**new_robot.sh**' can geneate the initial robot codes by downloading the files in the [new-plugin](https://github.com/opensourceways/community-robot-lib/blob/master/new-plugin).
+  The **new_robot.sh** can geneate the initial robot codes by downloading the files in the [new-plugin](https://github.com/opensourceways/community-robot-lib/blob/master/new-plugin).

-  The '**deploy_plugin.sh**' is used to deploy robots on the k8s environment and update the image when the robot changes.
+  The **deploy_plugin.sh** is used to deploy robots on the k8s environment and update the image when the robot changes.

 - [utils](https://github.com/opensourceways/community-robot-lib/blob/master/utils)